A bit about history… or maybe all of it?

 3.5 million years until we began to use stone tools.
 It took us a further

-0.006 million years ago this last period (Stone Age) ended.
+0.006 million years ago this last section (Stone Age) ended.

-This current age with already a hundred periods is only 6000 years old (some say 8000), and assuming it will last again 2.5 million years, this short time is only about 0.2% of its total assumed duration, meaning, it hasn’t really started, yet, whether 6000 or 8000.
+This current age with already a hundred periods is only 6000 years old (some say 8000), and assuming it will last 2.5 million years again, this short time is only about 0.2% of its total expected duration, meaning, it hasn’t really started, yet, whether 6000 or 8000.

 Current human beings are only 6000 years further “developed” than the Stone Age beings.
-Considering the length of the Stone Age, we have proceeded only about 0.2% further.
-This has not really given us anytime to evolve significantly above the Stone Age people.
+Considering the length of the Stone Age, we have proceeded only about 0.2% further out of it.
+This has not really given us any time to evolve significantly above the Stone Age people.

-In the last 600 million years life was extinct three times to a large degree (85%, 82%, 95%, and dinosaurs only) because of planetary circumstances.
+In the last 600 million years life was extinct three times to a significant degree (85%, 82%, 95%) because of planetary circumstances.
 The next/current extinction is in process right now.
 Since the time when all was plentiful, since the beginning of this period, so far 75% of all species (life) has been extinct.
 Scientists have explanations for the cause of the three extinctions, less so, why and how it has started and grown to incredible richness of species.
 Why would there be a different reason now?

 I had my thoughts on this topic too.
 I wrote about it in my paper: Like in a Laboratory.

 The Earth has gone through these cycles for at least 600 hundred of millions of years.
-In comparison, we have affected, polluted this planet not even for 200 years.
+In comparison, we have effected, mainly polluted this planet not even for 200 years.
 That’s nothing.
-I guess we grossly overrate the importance of our existence of life on this planet.
+I guess we grossly overrate the importance of our existence within all life on this planet.